5 User Authentication Methods to Prevent Fraud in 2025

 Benefits.
 Passwords are easy to build into any platform or website.
 They do not require users to get special equipment or spend a lot of time logging in.
 Also, people are so familiar with the technology that they rarely refuse to use it.

 Drawbacks.
 Some of us have been in the situation when our account on social media has been hacked.
 Situations like this happen because passwords are easy to snoop.
 Fortunately, there are several ways you can make the transmission of a password to an authentication service safer.
+According to Exploding topics, 41% of organizations want to adopt passwordless authentication within the next 12 to 36 months, striving towards more secure and user-friendly verification processes.

 For more security, you can combine some of these variations, and, for instance, transmit client passwords in hashed forms through encrypted channels and limit the number of password entry attempts.